team-carepay/traefik-opa-plugin/README.md

 # traefik-opa-plugin ![Build](https://github.com/team-carepay/traefik-opa-plugin/workflows/build/badge.svg)
 Traefik plugin which connects to Open Policy Agent

+# !!!
+IMPORTANT NOTE: this repo is now deprecated in favor of https://github.com/team-carepay/traefik-jwt-plugin !!!

 This plugin can be used to validate requests before they reach the backend.
 The Open Policy Agent is a server which can be used to enforce any policy.
 Although OPA is a swiss army-knife, in this use-case we're going to use it to verify that a user has the required permissions to access the backend resource.

 ```puml